dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you want to be happily married, marry a happy person.
+  If you think nobody cares if you're alive, try missing a few payments.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (887 days)